Jorval/learn-to-git/README.md

 # Pimping Atom Part 2
 ok... as commiting and status doesn't worked by me as expected with Git-Plus i now installed **git-control**.
 Whe i open up the corresponding Feature in atom it say this is not a git project.<br />
 maybe this was also the problem with Git-Plus. don't know, still investigating this.

+# Back to Git Plus and now i Understand how it works.
+And God it **WORKS!**<br />
+Good have to learn how to invoke the palette and more spezific that this Palette only consist of the Git commands.
+Invoke it with CTRL+SHIFT+H and all the needed commands are there at your hands.<br />
+GREAT!